TenchC/Web-Scramblyfier/README.md

 ### To Do:
-1. Add Developer tools
+1. Why are numbers not processing properly in individual checks? (message.scrambled_css_margins) with random int function all throughout scramble custom
+2. have timeout wait to run extension so there's never a finding server issue

-2. make pop up pretty
+3. make pop up pretty